-Is Shen Yun a ‘Falun Gong Show’?
+Is Shen Yun a Falun Gong Show?
+Explained Simply

-But, what exactly is it?
+But what exactly is it?
 And why is it promoted by a meditation community?

 These are questions that people like you and me would still have—even right before the curtain opens.